hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

 # --- VALIDATION ---
 # This script must be run via sudo from a regular user's session.
 if [ -z "$SUDO_USER" ] || [ "$EUID" -ne 0 ]; then
-  echo "Error: This script must be run with sudo (e.g., 'sudo /usr/local/bin/local_deploy.sh')." exit 1 fi
+  echo "Error: This script must be run with sudo." exit 1 fi

+# The application name is now the first command-line argument.
+APP_NAME="$1"
+if [ -z "$APP_NAME" ]; then
+  echo "Error: Application name not provided as an argument." echo "Usage: sudo /usr/local/bin/local_deploy.sh <app-name>" exit 1 fi

 ZIP_FILE="/home/$SUDO_USER/temp.zip"
 if [ ! -f "$ZIP_FILE" ]; then
   echo "Error: Deployment package '$ZIP_FILE' not found." echo "Please upload your built application as 'temp.zip' to your home directory first."